supercoderz/supercoderz.github.io/_hidden/2011-02-01-continuous-deployment-and-build-validation.md

 </ul>
 This kind of continuous deployment and validation, in addition to the build and testing has helped us by identifying some issues that could have been really touch to get out of without embarassing ourselves.

 We used Groovy because it was familiar to us.
-It could have been <a class="zem_slink" title="Python (programming language)" href="http://www.python.org/" rel="homepage">Python</a>, Ruby or even a shell script.
+It could have been <a  title="Python (programming language)" href="http://www.python.org/" rel="homepage">Python</a>, Ruby or even a shell script.
 The main thing here was to identify  the checks that will mean a successful deployment without actually starting the application.
 This check performed regularly will mean that post deployment when we start the application, the chance of a silly error like a missing or incorrectly named file is very less.
 What is left is a major issue like connectivity or more severe bugs which mean that the release is anyways dead.